HBO, AMC take top Emmy awards, holding off Netflix

 Netflix may have helped boost momentum for "Breaking Bad."
 Past seasons of the show are available on the streaming service, giving audiences a chance to binge on older episodes to catch up.
 "Breaking Bad" creator Vince Gilligan credited Netflix for helping to build his show's audience.
 "I think Netflix kept us on the air," he said backstage.

-AMC, owned by AMC Networks Inc (AMCX.O), also split the final season of "Breaking Bad" in two, enjoying a surge in ratings and a crescendo of critical and social media buzz perfectly timed as Emmy voters cast their ballots.
+AMC, owned by AMC Networks Inc, also split the final season of "Breaking Bad" in two, enjoying a surge in ratings and a crescendo of critical and social media buzz perfectly timed as Emmy voters cast their ballots.

 The first six episodes of the eight-episode ending to Walter White's saga, released weekly starting in August, averaged 5.2 million viewers, more than double last year's audience, according to AMC data based on live and same-day viewership.